 If the band is required to play outside, time can be saved by arranging for seating and a power supply.
 Some jazz combo’s are able to perform totally acoustic such as “Traditional Jazz” bands, which may even be able to wander about the venue!

 You should then decide if you want live or recorded music for the evening reception.
 Much of this decision will be dictated by your budget, venue space and personal preferences.
 Before booking a band, again, make sure you liaise with your venue.
 The venue may have a restricted licence or sounds limits.

 Find out about loading and parking arrangements for the band.What time will they need their equipment and sound check complete by?
 This should form part of your agreement with them.
 Most venues will require that all electrical equipment has been PAT Tested (Portable Appliance Test).

 The venue may require a copy of the band’s Public Liability Insurance Certificate do they have one?
-Most professional musicians will have a PLI certificate, amateur and pubhobby band probably will not but again check.
+Most professional musicians will have a PLI certificate – but do check!

 Probably the most common type of group hired for this part of the wedding is a “variety” or “Function”band.
 These musicians will play a broad spectrum of music, and be able to entertain the largest number of your guests.They will be able to gauge the response of your guests to what they are playing and alter it accordingly.
 You may want the band to play your first dance or this may be recorded.

 If you want the band to do it, give them plenty of notice as it may not be a tune they normally play.
 Most bands will accommodate your request, although some may make a charge to learn something specific.
 You may also want to ask the band for their suggestions with first dance choices they have done.

 How long do you want the band to play for?